junxit/us-congress-bills-117/metadata.md

 - 2022-12-14 — Senate amendment agreed to: Amendment SA 6525 agreed to in Senate by Unanimous Consent.
 - 2022-12-14 — Senate amendment proposed (on the floor): Amendment SA 6525 proposed by Senator Schumer for Senator Peters.
 - 2022-12-14 — Senate amendment submitted
+- 2022-12-15 — Message on Senate action sent to the House.
+- 2022-12-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2022-12-21 — Considered as unfinished business. (consideration: CR  H9978-9979)
+- 2022-12-21 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+1917.
+- 2022-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-21 — Mr. Malinowski moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H9936-9937)
+- 2022-12-21 — On motion that the House suspend the rules and Agreed to by the Yeas and Nays (2/3 required): (Roll No. Agreed to by the Yeas and Nays: (2/3 required): 393 - 19 (Roll no. 536). (text: CR H9936)
+- 2022-12-21 — Resolving differences -- House actions: On motion that the House suspend the rules and Agreed to by the Yeas and Nays (2/3 required): (Roll No. Agreed to by the Yeas and Nays: (2/3 required): 393 - 19 (Roll no. 536).(text: CR H9936)
+- 2022-12-28 — Presented to President.
+- 2022-12-28 — Presented to President.
+- 2023-01-05 — Became Public Law No: 117-332.
+- 2023-01-05 — Became Public Law No: 117-332.
+- 2023-01-05 — Signed by President.
+- 2023-01-05 — Signed by President.